Ring the bells that still can ring

 You may pause and check in with your own body.
 With gentleness, what are you noticing?
 How is this article landing in your body, physically?
 Emotionally?

 You may find it helpful to ‘rest’ from taking in any more information so you can connect with your body and your experience.
 Try breathing for a few moments while your hand rests on your belly or on your heart.

 Once you’re feeling more connected, we can return to our exploration.

 Here’s why I teach about separation in all my classes – and why I’m passionate about sharing it with you:

-1. When we understand how separation impacts our hearts, minds, and bodies, we can take separation less personally.
+- When we understand how the felt sense of separation impacts us neurobiologically, emotionally, and spiritually, we can take our reactions to separation less personally.

-2. And when we recognize that it’s part of our shared human experience, and not a personal flaw, we can care for our experiences of separation rather than feeling ashamed or caught in them.
+- And when we recognize that separation is part of our shared human experience, and not a personal flaw, we can care for our experiences of separation rather than feeling ashamed or caught in them.